aravindavk/fortunes-kn-gaadegalu/README.md

 To Create Fortune Database
 --------------------------
-1. Add one Gaade per line.
+Add one Gaade per line to gaadegalu.txt and run following command
-2. To create fortune cookies file for Gaadegalu, run

     make